 - Medical practitioners

 And I’d love to work with you, too!

 I'm Nerissa Bentley

-I'm a health communications specialist and I've helped many small businesses, health institutions and national brands develop credible, thoroughly-researched, easy-to-understand health content.
+I'm a health communications specialist and I've helped many health institutions, national brands and medical organisations develop credible, thoroughly-researched, easy-to-understand health content.
 Now I'm ready to help you.

 My experience and qualifications